ASSERT-KTH/drr/README.md

 Major Contribution:

 * a clear, systematic, consolidated methodology for fully automated assessment of patch correctness on 1209 patches.
+* An empirical estimate overfitting ratio of the state-of-art repair systems.

 ### Setup Experiment Environment